top of page

 3. "Bula" is "Hello" in Fijian.
 Everyone says it when they see you with such genuineness and smileyness, that you will find yourself saying it to everyone you meet.

-4. Fijians are a soft spoken bunch which generally can be a very nice quality (Gary Cooperish), though if you worked around marine power generating equipment for a significant portion of ones life, after speaking with a Fijian it could require you to lean forward and say "I'm sorry, what did you just say?"
+4. Fijians are a soft-spoken bunch which generally can be a very nice quality (Gary Cooperish), though if you worked around marine power generating equipment for a significant portion of one's life, after speaking with a Fijian it could require you to lean forward and say "I'm sorry, what did you just say?"

 Endnotes: I wanted to provide some very specific details that while vaguely interesting did not contribute to the overall narrative.
-Perhaps just wait until the end to read.
+Perhaps just wait until the end to enjoy.

 and just when you thought Paradise couldn't get any better

-159 views0 comments
+170 views0 comments

 Recent Posts